The Meat Smoking

 but the cooking time will be shorter and the depth of smoke penetration

 will be less.
-My briskets and pork shoulders smoke for 16-24 hours; pork ribs
+My briskets and pork shoulders smoke for 16-24 hours; pork

 and pork loin roasts take less time.